kaka-lin/Notes/OpenGL/01_create_triangle/README.md

 # Creat Triangle with OpenGL

-This example show how to create a Triangle in OpenGL
+This example show how to create a Triangle in OpenGL.

 ## Reference